medic/cht-docs/content/en/apps/features/reports/_index.md

 ## Defining Forms

-The reports shown in the app are the completed and submitted *forms*.
+The reports shown in your app are the completed and submitted *forms*.
 These forms must be defined and included with the application.
 There are two types of form definitions for reports:
 - **App forms**: actions within the app, such as a completed task, or an action on a contact's profile or reports tab.
 App forms are defined as [XForms]({{< ref "app-forms" >}}).
 - **JSON forms**: data coming from external channels such as SMS, or via interoperability with other tools.
 JSON forms are defined using a [JavaScript Object Notation schema]({{< ref "json-forms" >}}).